01 Jul Roland HP702-HP704-LX705-LX706-LX708 – REVIEW | Digital Pianos

 They also have a very satisfying their proprietary stereo grand piano sound when I was playing on these new models.
 The specific Kawai digital pianos that we recommend are their “Concert Artist” series CA49, CA59, CA79, and CA99 which are in the same price range as these new Roland digital pianos.
 Please read our review on this website of these new Kawai digital pianos at the following link and then let us know if you would like further info: Kawai Digital Piano Review

-Now that you have read our conclusions on the newer models of Roland pianos including the HP702, HP704, LX705, LX706, and LX708 as well as the baby grand models GP607, and GP609, if you want very detailed information on each model then we advise that you read our in-depth review on our other blogsite called AZ Piano Reviews because that is where we keep our larger deeper product reviews and analysis for these models and many others.
+Now that you have read our conclusions on the newer models of Roland pianos including the HP702, HP704, LX705, LX706, and LX708 as well as the baby grand models GP607, and GP609, if you want more detailed information on each model then we advise that you read our in-depth review on our other blogsite called AZ Piano Reviews because that is where we keep our larger and more extensive product reviews and analysis for these models and many others.
 The link to that in-depth review of Roland pianos is here: Roland 700 series in depth review – AZ Piano Reviews .

 *Also, please take a look at our Roland Piano Comparison Chart below to get some detailed specs as to how these different models compare to each other.